-10.9.
-10.10.
-The table collects pipeline, governor and services asset population data and detailed ed movements in in the distribution pipeline asset population though the reporting period d.
-10.10.
-10.11.
-Ofgem to monitor changes in assets and the reasons for those of hanges, over time and between GDNs.
-This will also assist in identifying the remaining i ron mains risk reduction programme workload and progress towards achieving completion of the programme.
-10.11.10.12.
-Instructions for completion: Distribution Mains Population: 10.12.
-10.13.
-Enter the Adjusted Total in-service mains b/f i.e. brought forward pipeline data from n the previous year's population and any adjustments by pipe material (PE, steel, CI, SI, DI and other) and pressure tier.
-Similarly enter the iron mains population (the agg regate of CI, SI and DI) broken down between those main <30m of a property and the hose >30m of a property.
-10.13.
-10.14.
-Enter the end of year asset population by pipe diameter band, material type and pressure tier, again additionally identifying iron mains <30m and >30m of a propert у.
-Governors: GOVERNOIS.
-10.14.
-10.15.
-Enter the number of district, service, non domestic I&C (>200scmh) and non-dome estic I&C (<200scmh) governors for the following:
+- 10.10.
+The table collects pipeline, governor and services asset population data and detailed movements in in the distribution pipeline asset population though the reporting period. - 10.11.
+This enables Ofgem to monitor changes in assets and the reasons for those changes, over time and between GDNs.
+This will also assist in identifying the remaining iron mains risk reduction programme workload and progress towards achieving completion of the programme.

+Distribution Mains Population:

+- 10.13.
+Enter the Adjusted Total in-service mains b/f i.e. brought forward pipeline data from the previous year's population and any adjustments by pipe material (PE, steel, CI, SI, DI and other) and pressure tier.
+Similarly enter the iron mains population (the aggregate of CI, SI and DI) broken down between those main <30m of a property and those >30m of a property. - 10.14.
+Enter the end of year asset population by pipe diameter band, material type and pressure tier, again additionally identifying iron mains <30m and >30m of a property.